-2020 Fair Housing Poster Contest
+2023 Fair Housing Poster Contest

-2020 Fair Housing Poster Contest
+2023 Fair Housing Poster Contest

-JANUARY, 2020
+JANUARY, 2023

-" FAIR HOUSING CREATES COMMUNITY"
+"FAIR HOUSING CREATES COMMUNITY"

-The Board of Trustees and staff of Silver State Fair Housing Council (SSFHC) are excited to announce our 24th annual Fair Housing Poster Contest.
+After two years of isolation, the Board of Trustees and staff of Silver State Fair Housing Council (SSFHC) are excited to announce our 25th annual Fair Housing Poster Contest.
 We invite you to participate in this opportunity to use art as a learning experience for your students.
-At a time when our children are often exposed to more polarized public discourse, we believe that a focus on the inclusive aspects of fair housing laws can help create a better sense of understanding, acceptance, and appreciation for the diversity in our neighborhoods and throughout our community.
+At a time when our children are often exposed to polarized public discourse, we believe that a focus on the inclusive aspects of fair housing laws can help create a sense of understanding, acceptance, and appreciation for the diversity among our neighbors and throughout our community.

-Under federal and state fair housing laws, all residents

-of Nevada are entitled to equal access to housing regardless of race, color, religion, sex, national origin, family status, disability, ancestry, sexual orientation, and gender identity/ expression.
+Under federal and state fair housing laws, all residents of Nevada are entitled to equal access to housing regardless of race, color, religion, sex, national origin, family status, disability, ancestry, sexual orientation, and gender identity/ expression.
 The contest incorporates themes of civil rights and equal opportunity particularly appropriate for existing Martin Luther King, Jr. Day and Black History Month observations.